KeyItem/Queuestrophe/README.md

 # Queuestrophe
-Waiting in line has never felt so good!
+Waiting in line has never felt this good!